beriaacan/Personal-Projects/Banking Transaction Analysis/README.md

 ## Usage
 1. Clone the repository.
-2. Place the dataset in the `data.zip/` directory.
+2. Place the dataset in the `data.zip` directory.
 3. Run the Jupyter notebook (`notebooks/Bank_Customer_Segmentation.ipynb`).
 4. Follow the steps outlined in the notebook for analysis.